GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_3.md

 type type
 ```

-- `ll` is important for understanding more about files in our systems
+- `ll` is important for understanding more about files in our system
+  - By just entering `ll` it is the same as entering `ll .`, which is your current directory
+    - You can specify a single file to reduce the amount of information provided in the output.
+In your user directory you can try `ll .bashrc`
 - In the output there is a 10-character section comprising of certain letters or dashes (-) indicating file permissions
   - The first digit is usually `l`, `d`, or `-` meaning link, directory, or file
   - `rwx` stand for read, write, execute respectively